Esther Rantzen: BBC

-ChildLine
+Childline

-That's Life! was influential in many different ways, not least in the introduction of the videolink for child witnesses in court procedures, and it was responsible for the launch of ChildLine in 1986, the first national helpline for children in danger or distress.
+That's Life! was influential in many different ways, not least in the introduction of the videolink for child witnesses in court procedures, and it was responsible for the launch of Childline in 1986, the first national helpline for children in danger or distress.
 Rantzen had suggested the Childwatch programme to BBC1 Controller Michael Grade after the death of a toddler who had starved to death, locked in a bedroom.
 The aim of the programme was to find better ways of detecting children at risk of abuse; to that end, viewers of That's Life! who had themselves experienced cruelty as children were asked to take part in a survey detailing the circumstances of their abuse.

 Rantzen suggested that after that edition of That's Life!, the BBC should open a helpline for children, in case any young viewers suffering current abuse wished to ring in to ask for help.
 The helpline was open for 48 hours, during which it was swamped with calls, mainly from children suffering sexual abuse they had never been able to disclose to anyone else.
 This gave Rantzen the idea for a specific helpline for children in distress or danger, to be open 24/7 throughout the year, the first of its kind in the world.
 The Childwatch team consulted child care professionals, who agreed that children would use such a helpline, but said it would be impossible to create.
 Nevertheless, the team obtained funding from the Department of Health and the Variety Club of Great Britain, both of which donated £25,000.
 Ian Skipper OBE, a noted philanthropist who had already helped Rantzen set up a special fund in memory of Ben Hardwick, agreed to underwrite the helpline's running costs for the first year.
 Rantzen and the team went to BT to ask for premises for the charity and for a simple freephone number, both of which were provided.

-The Childwatch programme screened on 30 October 1986 and, based on the results of the survey, launched ChildLine with a specially written jingle (by B. A. Robertson) which featured the free phone number 0800 1111.
+The Childwatch programme screened on 30 October 1986 and based on the results of the survey, launched Childline with a specially written jingle (by B. A. Robertson) which featured the free phone number 0800 1111.
 On that first night in October 1986, fifty thousand attempted calls were made to the helpline.
-ChildLine now has twelve bases around the UK, including two in Northern Ireland, two in Scotland and two in Wales.
-The NSPCC merged with ChildLine in 2006, enabling it to expand in an effort to meet demand.
-The helpline has now been copied in 150 countries around the world.
+Childline now has twelve bases around the UK, including two in Northern Ireland, two in Scotland and two in Wales, plus a virtual on-line base.
+Childline merged with the NSPCC in 2006, enabling it to expand in an effort to meet demand.
+The helpline has now been copied in 150 countries.

 The Silver Line

 In 2013, Rantzen set up The Silver Line, a charity to benefit elderly people, by combating isolation and loneliness, to provide information and advice and to offer a free confidential helpline.
-In addition, The Silver Line offers a telephone befriending service, in which trained volunteers conducting remote work make regular weekly calls to older people.
-It also offers Silver Letters and conference calls, discussion groups called Silver Circles.
+In addition, The Silver Line offers a telephone befriending service, in which trained volunteers make regular weekly calls to older people.
+It also offers conference calls, discussion groups originally called Silver Circles.
+It has now merged with AgeUK.